 The department may require applicants who lack an adequate background in mathematics, chemistry, and/or science to take additional courses prior to being admitted into the program or continuing in the program.
 Additional admission requirements may be set by the department upon review of the applicant's academic and professional preparation.

 Applicants holding a non-engineering undergraduate or postgraduate degree may apply and enroll into one of the Civil Engineering program tracks but are not eligible for the Master of Science degree until passing the Fundamentals of Engineering exam and meeting all of the program requirements.

-- Official Transcripts of all colleges and universities attended
+- Official Transcripts (one copy) of all colleges and universities attended

 - Two letters of recommendation attesting to the candidate's ability to succeed in the graduate program based on previous academic and/or professional performance